-With face coverings becoming compulsory on public transport on 15th June, you must know what type to wear to stay safe.
+With face coverings becoming compulsory on public transport, you must know what type to wear and to stay safe.
 This article details the differences between FFP respirators and surgical masks to help you make informed choices and stay safe at the station, onboard, and beyond.

 The two types of face covering